ZephanCarmody/zbirthdaylist/README.md

 Zephan's 2016 Birthday List Change Log
-UPDATED BIWEEKLY!
+UPDATED TRIWEEKLY!

 --Version 1.11 Oct.14--
-Thank you for using Zephan's Birthday List 2016!
+NOTE: *Thank you for using Zephan's Birthday List 2016!
-We will be changing the app soon to Christmas List 2016 •Items with a strikethrough means that I got them Thank you for all the ideas and tips
+We will be changing the app soon to Christmas List 2016* •Items with a strikethrough means that I got them Thank you for all the ideas and tips